grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "I don't know," Cassandra said, looking down.

 "Look, I'm not trying to fuck you here.
-I've got a boat, and I'm leaving in less that 48 hours and need to crew up.
+I've got a boat, and I'm leaving in less than 48 hours and need to crew up.
 Your friendly bartender-pimp says you might be willing to work on a boat instead of whatever it is you do now.
 You ever work on a boat before?
 Or anything technical?
 Maybe sonar or something sonics related?"

 "No. I'm a whore.
 Or, supposed to be.
 Apparently I'm not very good at that."